dvcrn/slack-thread-summarizer/README.md

 Start it with `mix`

+## Tweaking

+- Tweak the prompt in `config.exs`
+- To make the bot more random, go into `chatgpt.ex` and change the `temperature` setting: `temperature: 0.6`.
+A higher temperature is more randomness, a lower temperature is more predictable

 ## Deploy to fly.io

 Included is a simple `fly.toml` file that lets you deploy the bot to https://fly.io